The Moog MemoryMoog

 Okay, maybe not that exact sentence, but 3 or four sentences into a customer seeing a memorymoog, that’s the jist of it…

-But in our experience, they’re a joy to own and so far none of the memorymoogs (over 30) that we have restored have come back needing another service, another tuning, or anything… So why does this synth have such a bad reputation?
+But in our experience, they’re a joy to own and so far none of the memorymoogs (over 30) that we have restored have come back needing significant return service, another tuning, etc… So why does this synth have such a bad reputation?
 What makes a person who doesn’t know a lot say “well I hear you need the memorymoog PLUS for them to work.
 Or the Lamb memorymoog…”.

-Well, maybe it’s the poor info on gearslutz.com, which in my opinion is the equivalent of a cesspool of bad information about vintage synthesizers.
+Well, maybe it’s the poor info all over the net….
 But besides that, perhaps maybe the synth tech world (besides Rudi Linhard of Lintronics) wasn’t/isn’t hip on figuring out how to “tame the beast”.
 Let’s dive a little deeper….